Tunneling in an anisotropic cubic Dirac semi-metal: Analysis of different limits

 Finally, in Fig. \ref{fig:anisortropdeltaNot0figtheta} we show the transmission coefficient $T_1$ as a function the incident angle $\theta$.

-We observe that much like in all other plots the mass-like term $\delta$ leads to smaller values of transmission coefficient $T_1$ while the addition of the anisotropy $\lambda\neq 1$ breaks the rotational symmetry.

-In all plots we were unable to find an effect that uniquely depends on the interplay between $\lambda$ and $\delta$.
+We observe that much like in all other plots the mass-like term $\delta$ leads to smaller maximum values of transmission coefficient $T_1$ while the addition of the anisotropy $\lambda\neq 1$ breaks the rotational symmetry.
+We were unable to find an effect that uniquely depends on the interplay between $\lambda$ and $\delta$.
 It seems that if there exists such an effect then it might likely occur at values of $\lambda$ and $\theta$ that give rise to more than one real solution.
 That is they may occur in regions of Fig. \ref{fig:anisotrop_lambda_theta_phase_diag} that are dark brown or blue.

-\section{Bulk transmission through a potential along z-direction}
+\subsection{Bulk transmission through a potential along z-direction}

 In this section we consider a bulk cubic Dirac semi-metal and put a potential barrier along the $z$-direction rather than in the plane of the cubic dispersion.
 That is we consider the Hamiltonian